jkboyce/jprime/historical/README.md

 ## `jdeep.c` (Jun 1998)

-When Johannes Waldmann started looking at long prime patterns in 1998, I became interested and started adapting my pattern-finding software to be as efficient as possible at the task.
+When Johannes Waldmann started looking at long prime patterns in 1998, I became interested and began adapting my pattern-finding software to be as efficient as possible at the task.

-`jdeep.c` was the initial result, and it continued to evolve rapidly.
+`jdeep.c` was the initial result, and it continued to evolve through many iterations.
 Eventually `jdeep` became `jprime` so in terms of code lineage this represents version 1 of `jprime`.

 ## Longest prime siteswaps paper (1999)